-- The proportion of the credit portfolio contributed by the four French banks which are major players in asset financing represents less than 20% of the Air France-KLM Group's gross debt; - Financing, including aircraft financing, is mostly euro-denominated; - The number of banking counterparties remains high, with particular attention given to establishing long-term relationships with Asian financing institutions which will not be subject to the same prudential ratios.
+- the proportion of the credit portfolio contributed by the four French banks which are major players in asset financing represents less than 20% of the Air France-KLM group's gross debt; - financing, including aircraft financing, is mostly euro-denominated; - the number of banking counterparties remains high, with particular attention given to establishing long-term relationships with Asian financing institutions which will not be subject to the same prudential ratios.

-Air France Group
+Air France group

-The Air France Group prioritizes long-term resources for its investment by financing new aircraft with conventional bank debt and (mostly secured by these assets) and, since 2008, by export credit for its Régional and Brit Air subsidiaries.
+The Air France group prioritizes long-term resources for its investment by financing new aircraft with conventional bank debt (mostly secured by these assets) and, since 2008, by export credit for its Régional and Brit Air subsidiaries.

-It has also diversified the sources of its principally bank funding through the securitization of flight equipment in 2003, by issuing bonds convertible into new or existing shares (OCEANE), by issuing plain vanilla bonds and, more recently, contracting debt secured with Asian financial institutions (see also Notes 31.2 and 31.8 to the consolidated financial statements for the year ended December 31, 2012).
+It has also diversified the sources of its principally bank funding through the securitization of flight equipment in 2003, by issuing bonds convertible into new or existing shares (OCÉANE), by issuing plain vanilla bonds and, more recently, contracting debt secured with Asian financial institutions.

-KLM Group
+KLM group

 To finance its aircraft, KLM is able to access the export credit system, which enables the company to take advantage of guarantees from the leading export credit agencies for financing Boeing aircraft in the US and Airbus aircraft in Europe.
-KLM has also concluded several financing deals in the banking market for the refinancing of existing aircraft (see also Notes 31.1 and 31.8 to the consolidated financial statements for the year ended December 31, 2012).
+KLM has also concluded several financing deals in the banking market for the refinancing of existing aircraft.